Ameek94/BOBE/docs/source/contributing.rst

       git checkout -b feature/my-new-feature

-2. Make your changes and add tests
+2. Make your changes

-3. Ensure all tests pass and code follows style guidelines
+3. Test your changes with examples

 4. Commit your changes: